-If you’re looking to send money from one bank account to another, you may have come across two popular sending methods: wire transfers, and direct deposits.
-Wire transfers are an electronic means of transferring money to another bank account internationally or domestically and are available with banks all over the world.
-Direct deposits, on the other hand, are most commonly used to send regular payments domestically, for example, for the distribution of salaries.
-In this article, we’ll look at the key differences between the two.
+If you’re looking to send money from one bank account to another, you may have come across two popular sending methods: wire transfers and direct deposits.
+Wire transfers are an electronic means of transferring money to another bank account internationally or domestically and are available with banks worldwide.
+On the other hand, direct deposits are most commonly used to send regular payments domestically, for example, to distribute salaries.
+This article will look at the critical differences between the two.

-The main difference between a wire transfer and a direct deposit is that a wire transfer is a faster way of sending money to an account, but a direct deposit is cheaper.
+The main difference between a wire transfer and a direct deposit is that a wire transfer is faster than sending money to an account, but a direct deposit is cheaper.

-A direct deposit, similarly, uses an electronic network to deposit money from one account to another.
+Similarly, a direct deposit uses an electronic network to deposit money from one account to another.
 The network used for direct deposits is called the Automated Clearing House (ACH), and funds are credited automatically on the agreed date.
 Direct deposits will most commonly be used by businesses to issue paychecks and tax refunds.

 If you’re sending money abroad, a wire transfer will be the best method out of these two.
 However, you will likely find that a money transfer provider will give you lower fees than your bank.

 Direct deposits are most commonly used for recurring payments within your own country.
-Two main reasons you may not want to use this transfer method is if you are looking to send money urgently (direct deposits may take a couple of days to gain access to the money) or if you are trying to send money abroad in another currency.
-For example, with a direct deposit, you can only receive USD within the United States via the ACH network, whilst GBP can only be received in the UK via BACS.
+Two main reasons you may not want to use this transfer method are if you are looking to send money urgently (direct deposits may take a couple of days to gain access to the funds) or if you are trying to send money abroad in another currency.
+For example, you can only receive USD within the United States via the ACH network with a direct deposit, while GBP can only be received in the UK via Bacs.